genestack/user-docs/docs/user-guide/quick-start/contributor-api.md

     <figcaption>The response confirms the study upload has started and the ID for the Job has been assigned (**1268** for this example)</figcaption>

 6. **Track the Import Status**: You can track the status of the import with the endpoint
-`/api/v1/jobs/{jobExecId}/output` to corroborate the import process is successful and no errors were detected.
+`GET /api/v1/jobs/{jobExecId}/output` to corroborate the import process is successful and no errors were detected.

     ![Status](quick-start-images/post-study-status.png)
-    <figcaption>Use the endpoint ==/api/v1/jobs/{jobExecId}/output== to review the status of the job import.
+    <figcaption>Use the endpoint ==GET /api/v1/jobs/{jobExecId}/output== to review the status of the job import.
 An accession number will be assigned to the study if the import was successful.
 Accession number: **GSF1147033**</figcaption>

 7. **Explore the Study in the ODM**: You can explore the ODM dashboard to see your study.
 Notice that no samples or data are associated with it yet.